Did you know that there are several group bike rides, every night in Los Angeles?

 In February 2005, the first year anniversary had around a hundred people show up.
 The event continued to grow quickly through word of mouth and the internet.
 By the time 2006 rolled around, the number of riders that were showing up on average were exceeding a thousand people!
 This had never happened before in LA history.
-The act of riding your bicycle in Los Angeles alone was generally unheard of because everything is so far spread out.
-If hundreds of cyclists are riding together, taking up the entire right half of the street, non participants think we are bicycling to send a political message of some sort, but it’s not, they are often like fun parades with silly themes.
+Bicycling in Los Angeles alone was unheard of at the time because everything is so far spread out.
+If hundreds of cyclists were riding together, taking up half of the street, spectators constantly assumed they were bicycling to send a political message of some sort, but it wasn’t.
+They were and still are often like fun parades with silly themes.

-The popularity of the monthly ride had exploded and the ride dynamics had changed a lot at this point.
+The popularity of the monthly ride exploded and the ride dynamics changed a lot.
 The ride had become a different kind of animal.
-The meetup spots were getting extremely overcrowded and spilling onto the streets, causing delay for motorists.
+The meetup spots were getting extremely overcrowded and spilling onto the streets, creating delays for motorists.
 The organizers were having trouble keeping everybody together because not everybody could keep up at the same pace.
 If they got stuck behind a light or had to take a break, they were very likely to get lost and lose the pack.

 In response to this explosion, Midnight Ridazz did something ingenious as a solution.
 They opened up the website so that anybody could start (or join) a ride and it would be added to the website’s calendar.
 The website also added an archaic message board as well.

 Instead of having one single monthly ride, there were now several rides per month, started by anybody who wanted, anywhere they wanted.